nr1willem/easy-ffmpeg/README.md

 # easy-ffmpeg
-just a simple to understand bash script that helps the use of ffmpeg.
+just a simple to understand bash script that helps the use of ffmpeg. <br>
 ´ffmpeg´ does the heavy lifting and ´vlc´ is just for playing the media files because ffplay failed multiple times.